 Best family-friendly tours in Cusco

 Cusco is the main departure point to world famous Machu Picchu Citadel.
-However, there are plenty of must-see things in and around Cusco that will keep you and your family occupied!
-Here are a few places we recommend doing with your family around the Cusco Region.
+However, there are plenty of must-see things in and around Cusco that will keep you and your family busy!
+Below are a few places we recommend that your family experiences around the Cusco Region.

-• Cusco City Tour:- This a great hassle free acclimatization tour.
-Explore great archeological sites like Sacsayhuaman, Coricancha, Q´enqo, Puka Pukara and Tambomachay.
-Stroll down the picturesque cobble stoned street, stopping at the iconic San Pedro Market which is a great reflection of the local culture and traditions.
+Cusco City Tour:- This a great hassle free acclimatization tour.
+Explore great archeological sites of Sacsayhuaman, Q´enqo, Puka Pukara and Tambomachay, located above Cusco.
+See the Inca temple of Coricancha located in Cusco City.
+Stroll around the picturesque cobble stoned street, stopping at the iconic San Pedro Market which is a great reflection of the local culture and traditions.
 The tour culminates at historical center in Plaza de Armas, where Inca and Spanish culture and architecture collide in the one of the most impressive forms of architecture.

-• Sacred Valley Day Tour:- Another perfect acclimatization tour.
-The valley of the Incas has many quaint towns and its residents still maintain an authentic and traditional way of life.
+Sacred Valley Day Tour:- Another perfect acclimatization tour.
+The Sacred valley of the Incas has many quaint towns and its residents still maintain an authentic and traditional way of life.
 The tour includes a majority of the towns that sit along the Urubamba River in the Urubamba Valley.
-There are colorful street market selling local textiles and easily accessible Inca archeological sites like Pisac and Ollantaytambo.
-And not forgetting the must-see Incan agricultural experimentation site of Moray and the Pre-Inca Salt Mines of Maras.
+There are colorful street markets selling local textiles.
+Visit the easily accessible Inca archeological sites like Pisac and Ollantaytambo.
+Also visit the must-see Incan agricultural experimentation site of Moray and the Pre-Inca Salt Mines of Maras.
 We recommend staying in Ollantaytambo if you plan to continue on to Machu Picchu.

-• Short Inca Trail:- The Short Inca Trail comprises of the last 1/3 of the Classic Inca Trail.
-It´s the most ideal option when traveling with young children.
+Short Inca Trail:- The Short Inca Trail comprises of the last 1/3 of the Classic Inca Trail.
+It´s the best option when traveling with your children.
 They only have to do a day of hiking and is an easy to moderate hike.
 They get to see unique fauna and flora along the way, passing incredible archeological sites like Chachabamba and Wiñay Wayna before arriving at Machu Picchu.

-• Adrenaline packed adventures:– Cusco may not be known for its high energy, adventure packed activities, but there are tons of .
-They are absolutely perfect for those antsy teenagers looking for thrilling day of adventure.
+Adrenaline packed adventures:– Cusco is also known for its adventure packed activities.
+They are perfect for those antsy teenagers looking for thrilling day of adventure.

-• Horseback riding– there are a multitude of tours that on horseback and visit archeological sites close to Cusco. the best thing about horse-riding is that even small children can participate,. whenever they have smaller and well behaved horses available.
+Horseback riding– there are a multitude of tours that on horseback and visit archeological sites close to Cusco.
+The best thing about horse-riding is that even small children can participate, there are smaller and well behaved horses available.

-• Sacred Valley + ATV tour– Orange Nation provides an adventure packed that takes you through the best highlights of the Sacred Valley.
-However, the ultimate high point of this tour, is the riveting and enchanting ride through quaint and delightful villages on your way to explore the Salt Mines of Maras and the experimental farming site of Moray.
+Sacred Valley + ATV tour– Orange Nation provides an adventure packed tour that takes you through the highlights of the Sacred Valley.
+The high point of this tour, is the riveting and enchanting ride through quaint and delightful villages on your way to explore the Salt Mines of Maras and the experimental farming site of Moray.

 Fun, interactive and non-strenuous activities for Kids and Teens in Cusco:

-• Visit some of the local markets.
-Take a break from sightseeing, visit the Mercado Central de San Pedro, or Cusco market, intermingle with the locals, and try the lovely fruit juices at the ‘sección de jugos’.
+Visit some of the local markets.
+Take a break from sightseeing, visit the Mercado Central de San Pedro, or Cusco market, and try the lovely fruit juices at the ‘sección de jugos’.

 Machu Picchu with Kids: